Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

 Based on the payment characterization, we further investigate two prominent settings in mechanism design, and provide complete characterizations of nonbossy mechanisms.
 First, we consider the abstract setting where the mechanism selects a single outcome (corresponding to a public decision, such as the location of a hospital) that is shared by all agents, and each agent may value each potential outcome arbitrarily.
-For this setting, we show that quite surprisingly, any mechanism that is incentive-compatible and nonbossy must either be dictatorial or always choose between only $2$ outcomes.
-In other words, when choosing a common outcome, only trivial mechanisms can be robust against strategic behavior if agents care (even infinitesimally) about each other.
+For this setting, we show that quite surprisingly, any mechanism that is PIC and nonbossy must either be dictatorial or always choose between only $2$ outcomes.
+In other words, when choosing a common outcome, only trivial mechanisms can be immune to strategic manipulation if agents care (even infinitesimally) about each other.
 This is reminiscent of the celebrated Gibbard-Satterthwaite theorem~\citep{gibbard1973manipulation,satterthwaite1975strategy}, and indeed the proof works by reducing to that theorem.

-We then investigate the single-parameter setting where identical items are allocated, and each agent is interested in at most one item.
-For this setting, we show that nonbossy (and incentive-compatible and individually rational) mechanisms generalize sequential posted-price mechanisms, which approach all agents one by one and make take-it-or-leave-it offers.
+We then investigate the single-parameter\footnote{ Throughout the paper, the term ``single-parameter'' refers to settings where agents each have a single-dimensional type, possibly complicated by an additional tiebreaking ordering over possible outcomes. } setting where identical items are allocated, and each agent is interested in at most one item.
+For this setting, we show that nonbossy (and PIC and individually rational) mechanisms generalize sequential posted-price mechanisms, which approach all agents one by one and make take-it-or-leave-it offers.
 In particular, if there is a single item being sold, then the two classes of mechanisms are exactly the same.
-This provides an interesting semantic interpretation of sequential posted-price mechanisms in the single-item setting: the only mechanisms in the single-item setting that are robust in the presence of secondary goals are sequential posted-price mechanisms.
+This provides an interesting semantic interpretation of sequential posted-price mechanisms in the single-item setting: the only mechanisms in the single-item setting that are IC in the presence of secondary goals are sequential posted-price mechanisms.
 To the best of our knowledge, this is the first characterization of this kind for sequential posted-price mechanisms.